devlikeapro/waha/docs/site/content/en/docs/overview/faq.md

 The nature of WhatsApp HTTP API and its underlying engines - is to run **real** WhatsApp Web version in Chrome and communicate with it to prevent blocking from WhatsApp.
 It's the reason why it's so demanding on resources.

+### NOWEB
 If you're looking for less resource demanded engine - [have a look at **NOWEB** engine ->]({{< relref "/docs/how-to/engines" >}})

+The quote from the user:
+> The server has 2 CPU and 8GB of memory.
+> Today we have 85 session in this instance.